raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ### Simulate running your program in real time

-You may prefer to get started by using the `sense_hat` and `picamera` libraries and simulating running your program in real time.
-To simulate reading data from the Sense HAT and capturing photos from the camera, you will use the Astro Pi Replay tool.
-Using the tool is simple — instead of running your program by pressing the green **Run** button, open the **Run** menu, then click on **Astro-Pi-Replay**.
+You may prefer to get started by using the `sense_hat` and `picamera-zero` libraries and simulating running your program in real time.
+To simulate reading data from the Sense HAT and capturing photos from the camera, you will use the Astro Pi Replay tool online or with Thonny.

 ### Taking measurements with the Sense HAT

 In order to calculate the speed of the ISS, you may wish to gather data from the sensors on the Sense HAT.
 Check out our [Getting started with the Sense HAT](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat) project guide to learn how to do this.

-Remember that you will need to run your code using the **Astro Pi Replay** plug-in on Thonny.

 ### Taking photos with the camera

 You may also wish to use the camera to take photos of the Earth to use in your program.
 You can use our [Getting started with the Camera Module](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera) project guide to learn how to do this.
-However, if you do not have a Raspberry Pi and High Quality Camera to test your code on, you can still run the same code using the Astro Pi Replay plug-in.
+However, if you do not have a Raspberry Pi and High Quality Camera to test your code on, you can still run the same code using the Astro Pi Replay Tool.

-Here is an example of a simple program to test the Astro Pi Replay plug-in:
+Here is an example of a simple program to test the Astro Pi Replay plug-in, if you are using the offline version in Thonny:
 ```Python
 # Import the PiCamera class from the picamera module
 from picamera import PiCamera